ganeshkhutwad/FullStackEngineerChallenge/README.md

-# Contact Dictionary
+# Employee Peformance Evaluation

-Contact Dictionary is a single page CRUD application to manage contact details.
+Employee Peformance Evaluation is a single page CRUD application that allows employees to submit feedback toward each other's performance review.

 # Features!

-  - Get Contacts list.
+  - Get Employees list.
-  - Add Contact
+  - Add Employee
-  - Edit Contact
+  - View Employee Deails with its feedbacks
-  - Delete Contact.
+  - Employee can add reviews for other employee.

 ### Tech

-Contact Dictionary uses a number of open source projects to work properly:
+This project uses a number of open source projects to work properly:

 * [React](https://reactjs.org/) - JavaScript library for building user interfaces.
 * [VSCode Editor](https://code.visualstudio.com/) - awesome text editor.